jsinger67/scnr/README.md

 ## Guard rails

 * The scanners should be built quickly.
+* The scanners base solely on DFAs, no backtracking is implemented
 * The scanners will probably never support `u8`, i.e. patterns are of type convertible to `&str` and the input is of type convertible to `&str`.
 We concentrate on programming languages rather than byte sequences.